biocypher/biochatter-paper/manuscript.md

 ### Benchmarking

 The increasing generality of LLMs poses challenges for their comprehensive evaluation.
-To circumvent this issue, we focus on specific biomedical tasks and datasets, leaving general validation to existing benchmarks.
+To circumvent this issue, we focus on specific biomedical tasks and datasets.
 For advanced assessment, we employ automated validation of the model's responses by a second LLM.
 For transparent and reproducible evaluation of LLMs, we implement a benchmarking framework that allows the comparison of models, prompt sets, and all other components of the pipeline.
 Built on the generic Pytest framework [@pytest], it allows the automated evaluation of a matrix of all possible combinations of components.
 The results are stored and displayed on our website for simple comparison, and the benchmark is updated upon the release of new models and extensions to the datasets.
 We create a bespoke biomedical benchmark for multiple reasons:
 Firstly, the biomedical domain has its own tasks and requirements, and creating a bespoke benchmark allows us to be more precise in the evaluation of components [@biollmbench].
-Secondly, we aim to create benchmark datasets that are complementary to the existing, general purpose benchmarks and leaderboards for LLMs [@{https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard}].
+Secondly, we aim to create benchmark datasets that are complementary to the existing, general purpose benchmarks and leaderboards for LLMs [@doi:10.1038/s41586-023-06291-2;@{https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard}].
 Thirdly, we aim to prevent leakage of the benchmark data into the training data of the models, which is a known issue in the general purpose benchmarks, also called memorisation or contamination [@doi:10.48550/arXiv.2310.18018].
 To achieve this goal, we implemented an encrypted pipeline that contains the benchmark datasets and is only accessible to the workflow that executes the benchmark (see Methods).

-**Figure?**
+**Table**

 ### Knowledge Graphs